The Company is committed to appropriate standards of corporate governance

 Board of directors

 The Board is collectively responsible for the long term success of the Group.
 The business of the Group is managed by the Board who may exercise all the powers of the Company.
-The Board delegates certain matters to the Board committees, and delegates the detailed implementation of matters approved by the Board and the day-to-day operational aspects of the business to the Executive Directors and the Trading Board.
+The Board delegates certain matters to the Board committees, and delegates the detailed implementation of matters approved by the Board and the day-to-day operational aspects of the business to the Executive Directors and other members of Senior Management.
+There is a schedule of matters specifically reserved for the Board which is reviewed and approved annually by the Board.

-Undertakes the annual review of succession planning and ensures that the membership and composition of the Board, including the balance of skills, remains appropriate.
+Undertakes the annual review of succession planning and ensures that the membership and composition of the Board, including the balance of skills and diversity, remains appropriate.

-Reviews and reports to the Board on the Group’s financial reporting, internal control and risk management systems and the independence and effectiveness of the Auditor.
+Reviews and reports to the Board on the Group’s financial reporting, internal control and risk management systems and the independence and effectiveness of the External Auditor.
+Reviews and approves the responsibilities of the Internal Audit function and ensuring the necessary resources and access to information is in place.

-Determines the policy for remuneration, bonuses, long term incentive arrangements, contract terms and other benefits in respect of the Executive Directors, the Chairman, Company Secretary and senior management.
+Determines the policy for remuneration, bonuses, long term incentive arrangements, contract terms and other benefits in respect of the Executive Directors, the Chair, Company Secretary & General Counsel and Senior Management.
 Reviews workforce remuneration and related policies.

 Chief Executive Officer